 Meet the Faces of Sonoma County Tourism

-The one thing all of our neighbors in the industry have in common is that they represent Sonoma County to the millions of visitors who come here each year.
-They are the ones who know the best picnic spots, a good trail to discover or a great art gallery with Sonoma County artists.
-They also volunteer for local non-profits, show up for the PTA and cheer kids on from the sidelines of the soccer field.
+The personal stories behind the smiles show that they are neighbors, friends, and residents of Sonoma County.
+They are the ones who know the best picnic spots, a good trail to discover, or a great art gallery featuring local artists.
+They also volunteer for local non-profits, show up for the PTA, and cheer kids on from the sidelines of the soccer field.

 Here you’ll meet some of your neighbors who work in tourism.
 These are the Faces of Sonoma County Tourism.